 Challenges of mapping a bridge on a steep terrain

 The project had its challenges and was complicated by the mountainous terrain.
 The issues faced by the team include:

 - Bridge foundations and pillars had to be mapped in a free-flight mode with the Pix4Dcapture app.

 - Because both the foundation and pillars were in the area of interest, ground control points (GCPs) had to be placed both horizontally on the road and vertically on the bridge pillars.
 In addition, there was no GNSS connection network, meaning that GCPs had to be measured using total stations.

 - The area had very dense vegetation which had the potential to generate inconvenient noise and artifacts on the 3D point clouds.
-However, with Pix4D’s solution, it was easy to edit the point clouds and generate accurate models.
+However, with Pix4D’s rayCloud solution, it is easy to edit the point clouds and generate accurate models.

 All the images collected were processed with Pix4D mapping software and generate accurate and highly-detailed 3D models of the existing bridges and georeferenced orthophotos of the surrounding area (resolution or the ground sampling distance (GSD) of 1.2 pixels per centimeter).
 The 3D models helped the team visualize in details the areas of interest and subsequently efficiently plan the construction project with precise measurements and volume calculations.
 They vectorized the 3D point clouds to get bridge lines and used the generated DTMs to compute volumes.

 For STRABAG, Pix4D software streamlined the process and reduced the time required to map each bridge.
 “In comparison to other photogrammetry software, Pix4D proved to be faster.
 Its integrated automatic features such as the automatic GCP marking which significantly decrease manual processing times.
 Other software was tested in previous projects but proved to be slower or had problems aligning complex structures such as bridges,” confirms Thomas.